Durjoy001/Retinal-NeuralNET/README.md

-# TI-RADS-NeuralNET
+# Retinal-NeuralNET

-This repository contains a comprehensive deep learning framework for **retinal fundus multi-disease detection** using Convolutional Neural Networks (CNNs).
-The project focuses on comparing different CNN architectures for classifying retinal diseases from fundus images using the RFMiD (Retinal Fundus Multi-Disease Image Dataset).
+This repository contains a comprehensive deep learning framework for **retinal fundus multi-disease detection** using both Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs).
+The project focuses on comparing different deep learning architectures for classifying retinal diseases from fundus images using the RFMiD (Retinal Fundus Multi-Disease Image Dataset).
 The research is based on the following articles:

 [**"Research Article on Thyroid Nodule Classification"**](https://www.sciencedirect.com/science/article/pii/S1877050924031235)
 [**"Evaluating the Performance and Clinical Applications of Multiclass Deep Learning Models for Skin Cancer Pathology Diagnosis (ISIC): A Comparative Analysis of CNN, ViT, and VLM"**](https://dl.acm.org/doi/10.1145/3731763.3731793)